How police busted Nigerian senator’s organ harvesting plot at the last minute

 She wrote on her Instagram: “I, Sonia Ekweremadu, hereby appeal to the general public to come to my aid and save my life.

-“I dropped out of my post-graduate studies at the University of Newcastle in 2019 when I was diagnosed with a rare kidney disease, FSGS Nephrotic Syndrome.
+“I dropped out of my postgraduate studies at the University of Newcastle in 2019 when I was diagnosed with a rare kidney disease, FSGS nephrotic syndrome.

 “The last three years have been extremely challenging.
-The charges being faced by my parents in London presently, are directly connected to my illness and have [been a] complicated matter for me and my family.”
+The charges being faced by my parents in London presently are directly connected to my illness and have [been a] complicated matter for me and my family.”

 In the appeal, Sonia said she was confident that the truth would prevail but her parents were found guilty of conspiracy to traffic a human to harvest their organs months later.